Minimax Optimality of Score-based Diffusion Models: Beyond the Density Lower Bound Assumptions: Proof Overview

 \textbf{Error from Initialization}.
-Similar to the Exponential convergence of the Ornstein–Ulhenbeck process, we show that the Brownian diffusion process in \eqref{BM_process} are close to Gaussian distribution in KL divergence, for large enough time $T$.
-Specifically, we shows that
+Similar to the Exponential convergence of the Ornstein–Ulhenbeck process \cite{bakry2014analysis}, we show that the Brownian diffusion process in \eqref{BM_process} is close to Gaussian distribution in KL divergence for large enough time $T$:

 Consequently, by applying Pinsker's inequality, the initialization error $\mathrm{TV}\left( \bX_{T} , \mathcal{N}(0,T\boldsymbol{I}_d)\right)$ has polynomial decay rate of $n^{-\frac{\beta}{2\beta+d}}$ for $T \ge n^{\frac{2\beta}{2\beta+d}}$.